Essential Maintenance Tips for Heavy and Compact Equipment

 Lubrication

 Lubricate moving parts regularly to reduce friction and wear.
 Focus on joints, bushings, and bearings.
-For example, research indicates that proper lubrication can extend component life by up to 50%, Also saving you thousands in un-needed repairs if regularly inspected.
+Proper lubrication can extend component life by up to 50%.
+This proactive measure saves you thousands in unnecessary repairs if regularly inspected.

 Filter Changes